North American Numbering Plan: Special numbers and codes

 The four-digit numbers are not implemented in some areas.
 The star codes (*) are for use on Touch-Tone telephones, whereas the four-digit numbers prefixed 11xx are used on rotary dial telephones which cannot dial the * symbol.

 Not all NANP countries use the same codes.
 For example, the emergency telephone number is not always 911: Trinidad and Tobago and Dominica use 999, as in the United Kingdom.
 The country of Barbados uses 211 for police force, 311 for fire, and 511 for ambulance, while Jamaica uses 114 for directory assistance, 119 for police force, and 110 for fire and ambulance services.

 Despite its early importance as a share of the worldwide telephone system, few of the NANP's codes, such as 911, have been adopted outside the system.
 Determining that 911 requires unnecessary rotation time on rotary dial telephones, the European Union has adopted its own standardized number of 112, while countries in Asia and the rest of the world use a variety of other two- or three-digit emergency telephone number combinations.
 The 112 code is gaining prevalence because of its preprogrammed presence in mobile telephones that conform to the European GSM standard.
 The European Union and many other countries have chosen the International Telecommunication Union's 00 as their international access number instead of 011.
-However, the toll-free prefix 800 has been widely adopted elsewhere, including as the international toll-free country code.
+However, the toll-free prefix 800 has been adopted widely elsewhere, including as the international toll-free country code.
 It is often preceded by a 0 rather than a 1 in many countries where 0 is the trunk prefix.